Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 ## What we're gonna Build

 ** Weekly challenge is for experiments, I reserve up to 7 hours from my week for those, including writing the blog.
-I've found that if I don't get myself a limit, I'll get obsessed with this stuff and never even post it, never getting it "perfect".
-Stupid animal brain it is. **
+So there might be unfinished business below.
+You have been warned. **

 Social networks and websites often have feeds where you scroll through content items.
-It's then common sense they would time your view of each piece, recording the exact duration you spent viewing it.
-This would greatly help in serving even more similarly engaging, intelligence-stimulating content, because that's what we like to see, right?
+It's then common sense they would measure the view duration of each piece.
+This would greatly help in serving even more "similarly engaging, intelligence-stimulating content", because that's what we like to see, right?
 I've recently seen a movie, (The social dilemma)[https://www.google.com/search?q=imdb+the+social+dilemma] which talks about this stuff a lot.
-I don't agree it makes social networks "evil", but it's a pretty interesting watch anyway.
+I don't agree with the narrative it makes social networks "evil", but I still enjoyjed it.

 Let's build a feed of nice images and measure ourselves to see how the whole tracking thing can be built easily, and how the results look, real time.

 ## The app

 Nothing takes away the fun better than a good, detailed plan.
-Yet, practice shows it's at least OK to have a loose one, even for fun things.
-So I had one.
-The components should have been:
+Let's use React, and build these components:

 - ViewDurationTracker - renders content, fires callback passed from parent with view duration when it changes;
 - Feed - assembles a categorized, pseudo-randomized list of nice photos, and passes them down using props to any component it is supplied;
 - Dashboard - displays list of most popular content, and view duration
 - Controller - listens for callbacks with view duration for all items, can pass data to another component (dashboard)

-To my suprise, things went exacty according to plan this time.
 I will not present all the code here, as the experiments do get a bit complex.
 Feel free to check it on (github)[https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer] or run it on (codesandbox)[https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7] which you will also find embedded on the bottom of this post.

-So, the most important parts.
+Let's discuss key parts and view the result.

-### ViewDurationTracker - the main element enabling us to very easily track, well, view duration
+### ViewDurationTracker - the main element enabling us to very easily time the view

 To build this stuff, first I had to put down some ground rules.

-On instagram, when looking at a photo, I sometimes scroll it out of the viewport so my fingers don't obstruct the view.
+On Instagram, when looking at a photo, I sometimes scroll it out of the viewport so my fingers don't obstruct the view.
 So, I'll say that when **85% of an element is in the viewport, we'll consider it "being viewed"**.

 *Obviously this is greatly simplified, and there is probably a whole branch of analytics just for getting the various "in view" factors right - but 85% is gonna work fine for our 7 hours of alloted time :)*